Table 3. Laboratory Testing Schedule for Monitoring People With HIV Before and After Initiation of Antiretroviral Therapy

 h If a patient has HBV infection (as determined by a positive HBsAg or HBV DNA test result), TDF or TAF plus either FTC or 3TC should be used as part of the ARV regimen to treat both HBV and HIV infections (see the Hepatitis B Virus/HIV Coinfection section).

 j Most patients with isolated HBcAb have resolved HBV infection with loss of HBsAb.
 Consider performing an HBV viral load test for confirmation.
 If the HBV viral load test is positive, the patient may be acutely infected (and will usually display other signs of acute hepatitis) or chronically infected.
 If the test is negative, the patient should be vaccinated.
-Refer to the HIVMA/IDSA’s Primary Care Guidance for Persons with HIV and the Adult and Adolescent Opportunistic Infection Guidelines for more detailed recommendations.2
+Refer to the HIVMA/IDSA’s Primary Care Guidance for Persons with HIV(link is external) and the Adult and Adolescent Opportunistic Infection Guidelines for more detailed recommendations.2

 k The HCV antibody test may not be adequate for screening in the setting of recent HCV infection (acquisition within the past 6 months) or advanced immunodeficiency (CD4 count <100 cells/mm3).
 HCV RNA screening is indicated in persons who have been successfully treated for HCV or who spontaneously cleared prior infection.
 HCV antibody-negative patients with elevated ALT may need HCV RNA testing.